ief015/libfada/README.md

 and more!

-~~For more information, documentation, and downloads, go to: http://goo.gl/XgRS5O~~ Documentation can now be found in the ../docs folder.
+~~For more information, documentation, and downloads, go to: http://goo.gl/XgRS5O~~

+Documentation can now be [found here.](https://htmlpreview.github.io/?https://github.com/ief015/libfada/blob/master/docs/index.htm)